Logo Bayernportal

 Procedure details

-Anyone who has not passed an examination to become a farrier within the scope of the Farriery Act or abroad must first have their examination certificate equated with the examination certificates under the Farriery Ordinance in order to obtain state recognition as a farrier.
+Anyone who has passed an examination to become a farrier outside the scope of the Farriery Act or abroad must first have their foreign examination certificate equated with the examination certificates under the German Farriery Ordinance in order to obtain state recognition as a farrier in Germany.

-1. equivalence of an examination certificate according to § 2 para.
+1. equalization of an examination certificate according to § 2 para.
 2 HufBeschl-AnerkennV

 • You have an examination certificate from abroad which is listed in Annex 1 to § 2 Para.
-2 HufBeschl-AnerkennV and
+2 of the HufBeschl-AnerkennV and

 • can prove that they have attended a regulated and relevant training program lasting at least two years.

-2. equivalence of an examination certificate according to § 2 para.
-4 HufBeschl-AnerkennV (if applicable in conjunction with § 2 para.
-5, § 2 para.
-6 HufBeschl-AnerkennV)
+2. equivalency of an examination certificate according to § 2 para.
+4 HufBeschl-AnerkennV (if the acquired examination certificate is not listed in Annex 1 of the HufBeschl-AnerkennV)

-• You have an examination certificate or a professional qualification from abroad (e.g. certificates/professional qualifications recognized by the European Federation of Farriers' Associations (EFFA)) and
+• You have an examination certificate or a professional qualification from abroad and

-• can prove that they are authorized to take up and practice the profession of farrier or farriery instructor in their country of origin and
+• can prove that the examination certificate or professional qualification obtained there entitles you to take up and practice the profession of farrier in your country of origin and

 • an equivalence assessment carried out by the competent authority has established that the skills, knowledge and abilities demonstrated by the documents submitted are equivalent.